novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-205.md

 IT entrepreneurs couldn't help but envy the current state of Korea.

-With an internet infrastructure different today than yesterday, as Son Jung-ui said, the IT ecosystem was evolving to continually give birth to new dot-com companies.
+With an internet infrastructure different today than yesterday, as Son Jung-yi said, the IT ecosystem was evolving to continually give birth to new dot-com companies.

 "Especially, the variety of online shopping malls is astounding.
 There are places that conduct auctions or mediate between sellers and buyers, like Jungle, and even specialized online malls for books and clothes.
 There are even sites that handle travel, lodging, artwork, and second-hand luxury goods."